MaxTRMIT/IntroToITAssignment01/README.md

         <h1><a href="{{ "/" }}">My Profile - Max Torti</a></h1>
         <img src="https://user-images.githubusercontent.com/70696652/93361356-1f254b80-f888-11ea-9a5b-36b90355d2bc.jpg" alt="Photo" />

-My name is Max Torti. <br> I am from Gold Coast Australia, born 2003 and have completed a certificate 3 in tourism and grade 10.
+<br>My name is Max Torti. <br> I am from Gold Coast Australia, born 2003 and have completed a certificate 3 in tourism and grade 10.
 <br>I have knowledge in Java, MySQL, HTML and CSS, I am planning on learning Python and JavaScript in the future.<br>
 <br>
 • What is your interest in IT?
 When did your interest in IT start?
 Was there a event or person that sparked your interest?
 Outline your IT experience (if any).<br>